FTBWorld/Dating-Backend/README.md

 `psql -U postgres -f dating_db.sql`

+If the command doesn't work:

+1. Make sure the Spring app isn't running.

+2. Close all command line windows using `psql`.

+3. Close pgAdmin in Task Manager.

 ### Maven

 Make sure to sync Maven dependencies by opening `pom.xml` and clicking the sync button in IntelliJ.